Investigations into Proof Structures: Condensed Detachment and a Formal Basis

-Following \cite{bunder:cd:1995}, the idea of \CD can be described as follows: Given premises \mbox{$F \imp G$} and $H$, we can conclude $G'$, where $G'$ is the most general result that can be obtained by using a substitution instance $H'$ as minor premise with the substitution instance $F' \imp G'$ as major premise in modus ponens. \CD was introduced by Meredith in the mid-1950s as an evolution of the earlier \name{method of substitution and detachment}, where the involved substitutions were explicitly given.
+Following Martin W.~Bunder \cite{bunder:cd:1995}, the idea of \CD can be described as follows: Given premises \mbox{$F \imp G$} and $H$, we can conclude $G'$, where $G'$ is the most general result that can be obtained by using a substitution instance $H'$ of $H$ as minor premise with the substitution instance $F' \imp G'$ of $F \imp G$ as major premise in modus ponens. \CD was introduced by Meredith in the mid-1950s as an evolution of the earlier \name{method of substitution and detachment}, where the involved substitutions were explicitly given.

 The original presentations of \CD are informal, by means of examples \cite{prior:logicians:1956,lemmon:meredith:purestrict:1957,prior:formal:logic:1962,meredith:memoriam:1977}.
 Only later, formal specifications have been given.
-John A. Kalman \cite{kalman:cd:1983} provides two characterizations, one in terms of resolution. \CD was then considered in the context of type theory, the formulas-as-types view, where J.~Roger Hindley and David Me\-re\-dith \cite{hindley:meredith:cd:1990,hindley:book:1997} notice and fix an inaccuracy related to the notion of \name{most general unifier} in the early formalizations of \CD and Martin W. Bunder \cite{bunder:cd:1995} provides a formalization that is independent from this notion.
+John A. Kalman \cite{kalman:cd:1983} provides two characterizations, one in terms of resolution. \CD was then considered in the context of type theory, the formulas-as-types view, where J.~Roger Hindley and David Me\-re\-dith \cite{hindley:meredith:cd:1990,hindley:book:1997} notice and fix an inaccuracy related to the notion of \name{most general unifier} in the early formalizations of \CD and Bunder \cite{bunder:cd:1995} provides a formalization that is independent from this notion.
 A particular investigated topic concerning \CD in type theory is the relationship to substitution and detachment.